sblauth/cashocs/docs/source/demos/shape_optimization/doc_regularization.rst

 -------------------

 In this demo, we investigate how we can use regularizations for shape optimization problems in CASHOCS.
-For our model problem, we use one similar to the one in `Etling, Herzog, Loayza, Wachsmuth, First and Second Order Shape Optimization Based on Restricted Mesh Deformations <https://doi.org/10.1137/19M1241465>`_, which we previously used in :ref:`demo_shape_poisson`, i.e.,
+For our model problem, we use one similar to the one in :ref:`demo_shape_poisson`, but which has additional regularization terms, i.e.,

 .. math::